fabio1623/weather_data_insights/README.md

 ## Usage

-1. Enter City Names: In the input field, enter the names of cities separated by commas (e.g., New York, London, Tokyo).
+1. **Enter City Names**: In the input field, enter the names of cities separated by commas (e.g., New York, London, Tokyo).
-2. Fetch Weather Data: Click the "Fetch Weather Data" button to retrieve and analyze the weather data.
+2. **Fetch Weather Data**: Click the "Fetch Weather Data" button to retrieve and analyze the weather data.
-3. View Results: The application will display the weather data, analysis results, and various visualizations.
+3. **~~View Results~~**: The application will display the weather data, analysis results, and various visualizations.

 ## Error Handling

 - If no city names are entered, the application will display an error message.
 - If invalid or empty city names are entered, the application will prompt you to enter at least one valid city name.
 - If the weather data cannot be retrieved (e.g., due to a network issue or invalid API key), a warning message will be displayed.

+### Why These Packages?

+- **Streamlit**: Used for building the interactive user interface, allowing users to input city names, fetch data, and visualize results easily.
+- **Requests**: Facilitates making HTTP requests to the weather API to retrieve real-time weather data.
+- **Pandas**: Provides powerful data manipulation capabilities for processing and analyzing the fetched weather data.
+- **Seaborn and Matplotlib**: Used for creating various visualizations, with Seaborn providing a high-level interface for drawing attractive and informative statistical graphics, and Matplotlib offering customizable plots.
+- **OS and Dotenv**: These manage environment variables, with Dotenv helping to securely load the API key from a .env file.